nrkbeta/nrkbetaquiz/README.md

 `data-nrkbetaquiz` is an array with the following structure:

 	[{
-	    text: 'Who is the current president of The Unites States?'
+	    text: 'Who is the current president of the United States?'
 	    answers: ['Barack Obama', 'Donald Trump', 'Steve Bannon'],
 	    correct: 1
 	  }, {